 How do you see biking and walking infrastructure playing out in rural states, particularly in rural centers?

 JH: Let’s take a state like Vermont, which is not only one of the most beautiful states around, it’s also one that takes quality of life very seriously.
-Their Agency of Transportation takes walking and bicycling seriously—they work with their villages to create centers.
+Their state DOT takes walking and bicycling seriously—they work with their villages to create centers.
 In other states, you are seeing villages embracing walking and bicycling as part of creating and maintaining a rural sense of community, for example, in Missoula, Montana.

-Rural economies that used to depend on mining and agriculture are turning to a new economy: recreation … so the amenities that rural communities provide for bicycling, walking, and fishing are critical.
+Rural economies that used to depend on mining and agriculture are turning to a new economy: recreation.
+The amenities that rural communities provide for bicycling, walking, and fishing are critical.
 Of the $500 to $700 billion that is spent on recreation, a good deal of it is spent in rural America.

-As we watch this whole process of advocating for more livable places playing out, we do see rural places doing some of this stuff; yet there seems to be confusion about what livability is all about.
+As we watch this whole process of advocating for more livable places playing out, there seems to be some confusion about what this is all about.
 Could this be a communication/framing issue?

 JH: Unfortunately, in some quarters, the livability initiative is sometimes perceived as a conspiracy to restrict people from being able to use their cars.
 If the message is not stated clearly, rural places like South Dakota might think that such programs will ensure that rural America does not get any transportation funding.
 The message comes across as elitist and has had a tendency to alienate rural America from the livability movement.
 As we move forward, we have to take care that folks who are passionate about bicycling and walking don’t come across as dismissing good highway and street design as legitimate and necessary for a healthy rural economy.